HazyResearch/deepdive/doc/doc/basics/calibration.md

 13:05:28 [profiler] INFO  calibration plot written to $DEEPDIVE_HOME/out/2014-06-23T130346/calibration/has_spouse.is_true.png [0 ms]

-DeepDive also prints in its output the commands to generate the calibration plots, so the user can create the plots manually.
+DeepDive also prints to its output the commands to generate the calibration plots, so the user can create the plots manually.

 #### Interpreting calibration plots

-A typical calibration plot looks as follows:
+A typical calibration plot looks like:

 ![]({{site.baseurl}}/images/calibration_example.png)

 **The accuracy plot (a)** shows the ratio of correct positive predictions for each probability bucket.
-Ideally, the red line should follow the blue line, representing that the system finds high number of evidence positive predictions for higher probability buckets and for lower probability buckets the system finds less number of evidence positive predictions linearly.
-Which means for probability bucket of 0 there should be no positive prediction, and for 100% bucket all the predictions should be positive.
+Ideally, the red line should follow the blue line, representing that the system finds a high number of evidence positive predictions for higher probability buckets and for lower probability buckets the system finds a smaller number of evidence positive predictions linearly.
+This means that for the probability bucket of 0 there should be no positive prediction, and for the 100% bucket all the predictions should be positive.
 The accuracy is defined as num_holdout_true / num_holdout_total.

-**Plots (b) and (c)** shows the number of total prediction on the test and the training set, respectively.
+**Plots (b) and (c)** shows the number of total predictions on the test and the training set, respectively.
 Ideally these plots should follow a U-curve.
 That is, the systems makes many predictions with probability 0 (event that are likely to be false), and many predictions with probability > 0.9 (events that are likely to be true).
-Predictions in the range of 0.4 - 0.6 mean that the system is not sure, which may indicate that need more features to make predictions for such events.
+Predictions in the range 0.4 - 0.6 mean that the system is not sure, which may indicate that more features are needed to make predictions for such events.

 Note that plots (a) and (b) can only be generated if a [holdout fraction was